Becoming a Patient in Our Lung Transplant Program

 Tampa General recommends that patients be referred to our lung transplant program in the early stages of their disease.
 Our lung transplant program will evaluate the patient and determine whether they can be added to the transplant waiting list or whether they need to continue to be monitored.
 The referral process must be initiated by a primary care physician or pulmonologist.
 He or she will need to send us reports from the last six to 12 months, including your medical history and physical, progress notes, results from labs, chest CT scans and X-ray reports, pulmonary function tests, and demographics with insurance information.
 Along with these items, the physician’s office should send us a completed lung transplant referral form.

-If you’re in stable condition, you will have an initial visit at the Tampa General Hospital Cardiac & Lung Transplant Clinic, where our team will determine if a transplant is a suitable treatment for your condition.
+If you’re in stable condition, you will have an initial visit at the Tampa General Hospital Cardiac & Lung Transplant Clinic, where our team will determine if you are a qualified candidate for a lung transplant for your condition.
 Upon receiving your referral, we will:

 - Coordinate communication among you, your physician, the lung transplant health care team, and other hospital departments.